 During my journey I had so many new experiences, many of which were positive, however, with those amazing experiences came some challenging ones.
-What I probably found the most difficult to witness, was the contrast between the way different people lived.
+What I probably found the most difficult to witness in South America, was the contrast between the way different people lived.
 Some situations I experienced, although difficult, made a big impact.
-Making me have a more real perspective on how other people around the world are living.
+Making me have a more realistic perspective on how other people around the world are living.
 It has taken me some time to write this post and it isn’t massively long, however, I really wished to share it with you.
-The main reason being, I wished to convey some of what I saw and experienced, in the hope you may wish to help.
-I also think it’s so important, to share experiences with people, that are meaningful to you.
+The main reason being, I wished to convey some of what I saw and experienced, in the hope you may wish to help or go and make your own unique and meaningful experiences.

 Brazil was the first country on my trip and I already felt as if I had discovered a whole new world.
 I continued my journey with an open mind.
 My wait at the Argentina border, in a very run down bus depot, made me witness children begging and being brutally moved on by security.
 I was later told by a hostel work, not to give them any money, because their parents force them out to work and stop them attending school.
 Apparently, the government were trying to stop this, and those seen to be giving the children money were not helping the cause.

-I saw first hand how little, the pockets of small villages, usually just on the outskirts of the major cities, would have.
+I saw first hand how little, the small villages, would have.
 In the middle of large dusty roads would be small communities, made up of very flimsy looking shelters.
-My bus journey from Argentina to Chile, was possibly the most eye opening, in terms of the poverty that was happening.
-The 23 hour long coach journey left me almost in tears.
+My bus journey from Argentina to Chile, was possibly the most eye-opening, in terms of the poverty that was happening.
+The 23-hour long coach journey left me almost in tears.
 Every time my bus would pull over for a break, a number of people, including very small children, would climb on asking for food, crying and holding out their hands.

 If you’re thinking about taking a similar trip, or even thinking you’ve lost a little bit of yourself, I cannot stress enough how much this experience helped me and how much I’m sure it could help you.
 Even if it’s a weekend volunteering with a charity down the road from you or taking a week off work and helping a community in need.
-Or do a me… go to the extreme and travel across the world.
-Whatever you decide, or whatever you take away from this post, I hope that I’ve given just a smidge of perspective from another side of the coin.
+Or do what I did and go to the extreme; travel across the world.
+Whatever you decide.
+Whatever you take away from this post, I hope that I’ve given just a smidge of perspective from another side of the coin.

 There are quite a few charities that now help different communities by providing them with tools to provide for themselves.
 I’ve listed a few that I know of and have supported below.